Error Resilient Space Partitioning: Abstract

+A major research area in discrete geometry is to consider the best way to partition the $d$-dimensional Euclidean space $\mathbb{R}^d$ under various quality criteria.
+In this paper we introduce a new type of space partitioning that is motivated by the problem of rounding noisy measurements from the continuous space $\mathbb{R}^d$ to a discrete subset of representative values.
+Specifically, we study partitions of $\mathbb{R}^d$ into bounded-size tiles colored by one of $k$ colors, such that tiles of the same color have a distance of at least $t$ from each other.
+Such tilings allow for \emph{error-resilient} rounding, as two points of the same color and distance less than $t$ from each other are guaranteed to belong to the same tile, and thus, to be rounded to the same point.

-The fault tolerance of a consistent rounding scheme is defined by the maximum distance between pairs of measurements which guarantees that they will always be rounded to the same point, and the goal of this paper is to study the possible tradeoffs between the amount of information provided and the achievable fault tolerance for various types of spaces.
-When the measurements $X_i$ are arbitrary vectors in $\mathbb{R}^d$, we show that communicating $\log_2(d+1)$ bits of information is both sufficient and necessary (in the worst case) in order to achieve consistent rounding for some positive fault tolerance, and when d=3 we obtain a tight upper and lower asymptotic bound of $(0.561+o(1))k^{1/3}$ on the achievable fault tolerance when we reveal $\log_2(k)$ bits of information about how $X_1$ was rounded.
-We analyze the problem by considering the possible colored tilings of the space with $k$ available colors, and obtain our upper and lower bounds with a variety of mathematical techniques including isoperimetric inequalities, the Brunn-Minkowski theorem, sphere packing bounds, and \v{C}ech cohomology.
+The main problem we study in this paper is characterizing the achievable tradeoffs between the number of colors $k$ and the distance $t$, for various dimensions $d$.
+On the qualitative side, we show that in $\mathbb{R}^d$, using $k=d+1$ colors is both sufficient and necessary to achieve $t>0$.
+On the quantitative side, we achieve numerous upper and lower bounds on $t$ as a function of $k$.
+In particular, for $d=3,4,8,24$, we obtain sharp asymptotic bounds on $t$, as $k \to \infty$.
+We obtain our results with a variety of techniques including isoperimetric inequalities, the Brunn-Minkowski theorem, sphere packing bounds, Bapat's connector-free lemma, and \v{C}ech cohomology.